Left Continue shopping

 Introducing our Hot Manuka Honey Feta Brûlée recipe—a delectable combination of sweet, salty, and umami flavors that will tantalize your taste buds.
 This extraordinary dish pairs perfectly with baked crostinis, crackers, and pita chips, but it also is a delightful accompaniment to chicken or lamb.

 If you find yourself enamored with the Hot Manuka Honey, don't hesitate to make extra!
-Try drizzling it over pizza or wings for a delicious, unique twist!.
+Try drizzling it over pizza or wings for a delicious, unique twist!
 We even like to add it our chai tea for a little extra warmth!

 Hot Manuka Honey Feta Brûlée